rajabishek/swift-essentials/manuscript/06_concurrency.md

 A task in a serial queue will wait only for the preceding task in the same queue.
 It will not wait or depend on any other task that is present in a different queue.
 Therefore we can still execute tasks concurrently if we create multiple serial queues.
 If lets say we create 3 serial queues and load them with tasks, then each queue executes only one task at a time, but we can have 3 tasks that are executing simultaneously one from each serial queue.

+If we are having multiple tasks that share the same piece of data, executing them simultaneously will result in wired errors.This is called as race condition.
+Serial queues can help us solve this problem.
+By adding such tasks to a serial queue it is ensured that the tasks are executed sequentially only one at a time.